As one's usage of DOS increases along

 When setting an environment variable, do not use spaces between the name, the equals sign and the value unless one wants the name and/or the value to include spaces.
 If letters are used in the name, they are typically stored in uppercase by most versions of DOS, most of the time.
 (Variances to this depend on one's setup and DOS version used.)
 As said earlier, the name given will usually be preceded and succeeded by a percent sign ( % ) after it is stored.
 This might look like:

-The preceding will assign the value of `2' to the name "level".
+The above will assign the value of `2' to the name "level".
 The information is stored in the environment as " %LEVEL% " which remains there until it is deleted or the system is rebooted.
 So anywhere %LEVEL% is found, it will be replaced with the value of `2'.
 Using such variables means that the user need not type the contents out every time.
 Instead, the shortcut of %LEVEL% can be employed.
 The above example may not seem like much of a shortcut because it takes more to type "level" than `2', but as you read on, the advantage shall become apparent.

 A variable is not only a shortcut to fewer keystrokes.
 If one were to not assign information as a variable and then at some point wanted to change that information, every instance of this change would have to be retyped.
 If there are dozens of references to that information, it would mean a lot of retyping.
 Using a variable to represent that information means only one change needs to be made, and that needs to be done only where the variable was originally defined.
 Once one assigns the variable its new contents, all the other locations where the variable is used will automatically reference that change of contents through the variable's name.

 Note that if you want to change a variable you will not edit it directly.
 Instead, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
 So if one issues:

 SET NUMBER=111 ...it may be "edited" to a new value by issuing: SET NUMBER=121